How does the Test results service work?

 If you are unable to see your test results, this could be because:

-- The person who requested or carried out the test is not yet using the service.
+- The healthcare professional who requested or carried out the test is not yet using the service.

 - It can take some time before the sample has been analysed.